Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 causes the acknowledged packets to be removed from the SRT sender's buffer.

-An ACK control packet contains the sequence number of the packet immediately following the latest packet from the list of received ones.
-Where no packet loss has occurred up to the packet with sequence number n, ACK would include the sequence number (n + 1).
+An ACK control packet contains the sequence number of the packet immediately following the latest in the list of received packets.
+Where no packet loss has occurred up to the packet with sequence number n, an ACK would include the sequence number (n + 1).

 An ACK (from a receiver) will trigger the transmission of an ACKACK (by the sender), with almost no delay.
 The time it takes for an ACK to be sent and an ACKACK to be received is the RTT.